jpsank/barter-game/README.md

 	You leave to find another trading stand.

 ## Contributing
-Check and open issues to discuss any ideas about bugs or features
+Open issues to discuss any ideas about bugs or features.

-Fork the repository, make changes, and send pull requests
+Fork the repository, make changes, and send pull requests.

-You can add some items or dialog to the game, which are all located in the params.py file.
-You probably don't even have to know Python - just follow the pattern.
-I've provided comments to help you.
+You can add some items or dialog to the game by editing the params.py file.
+There are commented instructions included.

 ## Future Developments
 In the future, I plan to add the following features: